JooNiv/QCut/docs/Usage.rst

-   from qiskit.quantum_info import SparsePauliOp from qiskit.circuit.library import CXGate from qiskit_aer import AerSimulator from qiskit.primitives import Estimator, BackendEstimator from iqm.qiskit_iqm import IQMFakeAdonis
+   from qiskit.quantum_info import SparsePauliOp from qiskit.circuit.library import CXGate from qiskit_aer import AerSimulator from qiskit.primitives import StatevectorEstimator, BackendEstimatorV2 as BackendEstimator from iqm.qiskit_iqm import IQMFakeAdonis

 **2: Start by defining a QuantumCircuit just like in Qiskit**